 Post-Traumatic Stress Disorder

 PTSD may occur simultaneously to the brain injury if the injury was caused by a traumatic event, such as a car accident.
 PTSD shares many of the same symptoms of a mild to moderate brain injury, and it requires a great deal of specialized training and experience with both disorders to be able to make an accurate diagnosis and provide appropriate treatment.
 BCH offers skilled specialists who are trained to evaluate and treat the symptoms of both brain injury and PTSD.
 PTSD and mild to moderate brain injury stem from trauma to the brain, and often co-exist, we refer to the condition as neurotrauma.

 Treatment Options for Brain Injury

-Boulder Community Hospital is the only facility in Boulder County that provides a full spectrum of treatment for traumatic brain injuries.
+Boulder Community Health is the only facility in Boulder County that provides a full spectrum of treatment for traumatic brain injuries.
 Patients treated in our program return to work at a significantly higher rate than the national average.
 Our program treatment may include:

 How to Prevent a Concussion

 Concussions are all too common, with more than 800,000 Americans treated in hospital ERs every year and hundreds of thousands more who never seek medical treatment.
 Unfortunately, there is not enough awareness of how devastating a concussion can be and the long-term effects that can result.
 Though the great majority of patients recover from a concussion quickly, repeat injuries to the head can result in more severe symptoms.
 Click here to find ways you can help protect you and your family from concussions.

 Management of a Sports-Related Concussion

 The popularity of contact sports in the United States exposes a large number of people to the risk of brain injury.
 For more information on the management of sports related concussions click here.